All Episodes

 These are real places.

-He said he said this is the world's problem.
+He said, this is the world's problem.

-He said an Asian airliner was shot down on European soil.
+He said, an Asian airliner was shot down on European soil.

 Asia and Europe.